CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [How I built a serverless function without knowing it](https://hackernoon.com/how-i-built-a-serverless-function-without-knowing-it-58b1e65b4422) - How one guy "accidentally" built a serverless function without noticing it.
 - [Join a serverless meetup](https://www.linkedin.com/pulse/join-serverless-meetup-today-alex-casalboni) - Post on why you should join a serverless meetup.
 - [Serverless internals](https://www.infoq.com/articles/serverless-internals) - Examining the internals of a serverless platform.
-- [Introducing NoDB - a Pythonic Object Store for S3](https://blog.zappa.io/posts/introducing-nodb-pythonic-data-store-s3) - Intorduction blog post about the [NoDB](https://github.com/Miserlou/NoDB) project.
+- [Introducing NoDB - a Pythonic Object Store for S3](https://blog.zappa.io/posts/introducing-nodb-pythonic-data-store-s3) - Introduction blog post about the [NoDB](https://github.com/Miserlou/NoDB) project.
 - [The serverless cloud could swallow up hardware](http://www.communicationstoday.co.in/company-news/10450-the-serverless-cloud-could-swallow-up-hardware) - How serverless computing will reduce the total cost of ownership and how this impacts the overall cloud / server market.
 - [iRobots challenges of running serverless at scale](https://thenewstack.io/irobot-confronts-challenges-running-serverless-scale/) - What iRobot learned while looking into ways to run serverless architectures at scale.
 - [Serverless apps with Firebase Cloud Functions](https://code.tutsplus.com/tutorials/serverless-apps-with-firebase-cloud-functions--cms-28557) - Tutorial on how to build serverless apps with Firebase Cloud Functions.